talister/photometrypipeline/doc/functions.rst

                       asteroids in the image field using IMCCE's SkyBoT service; extract objects that are bright enough and have accurate orbits
-   :param -filter: (optional) this option enables the filtering of
+   :param -reject: (optional) this option enables the filtering of
       data based on predefined criteria before they enter the final photometry file; a single rejection schema identifier or a comma-separated list of identifiers (no whitespaces) can be